Why This Recipe Works

 For the Chicken: Place chicken in a large stockpot and add rice wine, 2 tablespoons soy sauce, 2 teaspoons salt, white pepper, ginger, scallions, and pandan leaves (if using).
 Cover chicken with water by about 1 inch, ensuring that chicken is fully submerged.

 Strain broth, discarding solids.
 Return broth to pot and bring to a boil over medium-high heat.
 Boil until reduced to approximately 9 cups (do not skim fat).
-Season to taste and let cool 15 minutes to allow the fat to rice to the surface.
+Season to taste and let cool 15 minutes to allow the fat to rise to the surface.

-For the bok choy: Heat oil and shallots in medium saucepan over medium heat, stirring, until deep golden brown, 3 to 5 minutes.
-Using slotted spoon, transfer shallots to a small bowl lined with a paper towel.
+For the Bok Choy: Heat oil and shallots in a medium saucepan over medium heat, stirring, until deep golden brown, 3 to 5 minutes.
+Using a slotted spoon, transfer shallots to a small bowl lined with a paper towel.

 In a large skillet with a lid, bring 3/4 cup broth to simmer over medium-high heat.
 Add bok choy and cover.
 Cook until just tender but still green, 8 to 10 minutes.
 Transfer to serving dish and sprinkle with shallots.

 Reheat remaining broth and ladle into bowls.
 Carve chicken off bones and slice thinly (you can leave the bone in the drumstick, if desired).
 Arrange chicken on a plate, spooning a small amount of broth over the top.
 Serve with rice, bok choy, sliced cucumber, cilantro, chile sauce, and kecap manis.